'LAND OF ICE' - SOUTH ICELAND WINTER PHOTO WORKSHOP - DEC 27th 2014 - JAN 3rd 2015, JAN 5th-12th, 2015

 - Airfare to and from Iceland

-- Airport pickup and dropoff at times other than specified
+- Airport dropoff at times other than specified

 - Winter clothing and winter gear.
-On the first day we'll have an opportunity to shop for high-quality winter gear.
+On the first day (group 2 only) we'll have an opportunity to shop for high-quality winter gear.
 It is highly recommended to be ready in advance, though.

 - Insurance.
 It is MANDATORY to insure yourself against physical injury, and highly recommended to insure your photo gear.
 Tour leaders will not be responsible in case of any personal injuries or damage to photographic gear as a result of an accident during the workshop.
 A good insurance policy can make a big difference should something happen, and ensure a safe return home.